Underfloor heating blog

 Systems for tile floors – most panels can’t take a tile directly as they are not strong enough, so you have to add a layer of ply.
 Or, they sometimes have a foiled finish that needs de-greasing and coating with special primers or adhesives.
 That’s why we developed TileFix®.
-It’s 500kPa (industrial grade) and is available in 18mm and 25mm thicknesses.
-You just glue it down with the supplied adhesive, pipe it, and stick your tiles down with normal flexible tile adhesive.
+It is available in 18mm and 25mm thicknesses, you just glue it down with the supplied adhesive, pipe it, and stick your tiles down with normal flexible tile adhesive.

 Systems for joist floors – this is where it gets very messy, time consuming and disruptive; however, for completeness I’ll mention them.
 You can either fit a panel system on top of the chipboard on the joists (allow 18mm to 25mm height increase minimum), go for a battened floor with dry-mix (eugh, but very efficient) or strip the chipboard and use our unique structural OneBoard® system.
 OneBoard® replaces the existing chipboard (usually 18mm), is fully tested by TRADA (the Timber Research and Development Association), and is only 22mm thick (a 4mm increase).